 What we know

-- The school's student body is diverse, both culturally and linguistically, something that is rightly seen as a strength of the offering.
+- The student body is diverse, both culturally and linguistically, something that is rightly seen as a strength of the offering.

 Our editor speaks about the school (video)

 Prestige sets a high bar for its students, academically, as well as socially and ethically.
 The program is designed and delivered to meet the needs of students functioning at the top of their peer groups.
 There is a close-knit feel within the student body, and an ongoing attention to the needs and development of each student as he or she progresses through the curriculum.

 The belief that young people are capable of much more than is often expected of them is embedded in the school’s teaching philosophy and rooted in its origins as a family-owned tutoring service.
 After experiencing success with one-on-one tutoring and having students flourish with the aid of the specialized programming that she and her family provided, the school’s co-founder and principal, Olga Margold, transported the spirit of individualized learning to the private school environment.

 “For me, the ideal is to perfectly balance an advanced curriculum tailored to each student’s needs with lots of personal attention,” says Margold.
 To provide that individualized care, the teachers regularly ask two questions about each student: Where is this child now?
 And where can they go?
 Given how well they know the kids, answers to the first question are easily found.
 That’s the small school advantage.
 When it comes to the second, the response is a personalized learning plan for each student that also expresses the school’s overarching theme: much further than they think.